mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 There are a couple of rules that specify how this works, but these simple rules can even be simplified further with a simpler heuristic:

- > “A value of a given type if Falsy when it is "empty" or "without any useful value".”
+ > “A value of a given type if Falsy when it is “empty” or “without any useful value”.”

 Examples of built-in types and their Falsy values include the empty list, empty set, empty tuple, empty dictionary, the number `0`, `None` and the empty string.